Idle Time: What It Is, How to Measure & Reduce It - Mera Monitor

 Introduction

-In this article, we’ll explain what idle time is, how to measure it accurately, and most importantly, how to reduce it without micromanaging your team.
+In this guide, I’ll Walk you through what idle time really is, how to measure it, and — most importantly — how to reduce it without micromanaging your team.
+I’ve spent years working with distributed teams, and I can tell you this confidently:

 What Is Idle Time?